Skip to main content

 Authentication

-For Solr clusters with Basic Authentication enabled:
+For Solr clusters with Basic Authentication enabled, add basic_auth to the scrape config:

 config/otel-collector.yaml (auth)